Health Care Benefits For You and Your Family!

-A new federal law called The Affordable Care Act (ACA), also known as “Obamacare,” makes health insurance more available and affordable for more individuals and families.
-We, at San Ysidro Health Center (SYHC), are getting ready to provide you and your family with the information you need to take advantage of these new and exciting changes.
+The federal law called The Affordable Care Act (ACA), also known as “Obamacare,” makes health insurance more available and affordable for more individuals and families.
+We, at San Ysidro Health Center (SYHC), can provide you and your family with the information you need to take advantage of these changes.

 READ ABOUT THE IMPORTANT CHANGES THAT MAY AFFECT YOU!

-If you and your family do not have health insurance, you will need to apply for Medi-Cal or purchase new low-cost health insurance between October 1, 2013 and March 31st, 2014.
-Beginning October 1, 2013, individuals and families in California will be able to apply for Medi-Cal or shop for health insurance through an organization called Covered California.
-A new website will soon be available where individuals can easily find out what type of insurance they qualify for, compare the new insurance plans and determine if they can receive financial help to pay the monthly cost.
+If you and your family do not have health insurance, you will need to apply for Medi-Cal or purchase low-cost health insurance before March 31st, 2014.
+Individuals and families in California are able to apply for Medi-Cal or shop for health insurance through an organization called Covered California.
+At the Covered California website individuals can easily find out what type of insurance they qualify for, compare the insurance plans and determine if they can receive financial help to pay the monthly cost.

-If you did not qualify for Medi-Cal before, you may be eligible starting in October 2013.
-For example, beginning in October adults without children may qualify (currently these individuals do not qualify).
+If you did not qualify for Medi-Cal before, you may be eligible now.
+For example, adults without children may qualify.
 Also if you make less than $15,282 or you have a family of four with a combined income of less than $31,555 then you are now eligible for Medi-Cal.

-If you don’t qualify for Medi-Cal, you will be able to purchase NEW low-cost private health insurance.
+If you don’t qualify for Medi-Cal, you are able to purchase low-cost private health insurance.
 In San Diego the plans include 1) Anthem 2) Blue Shield 3) HealthNet 4) Kaiser 5) Molina and 6) Sharp.
 The major difference between the plans will be the monthly cost based on the type of coverage you can afford and the doctors and hospitals included in the plan.

-All the insurance plans will soon have to cover the same prevention care and 10 health services.
-The new law will require that all insurance plans must provide free services such as annual check-ups for women, health screening tests (for Cancer, Diabetes, HIV, etc.), birth control, breast feeding supplies, domestic violence counseling.
+All the insurance plans have to cover the same prevention care and 10 health services.
+The law requireres that all insurance plans must provide free services such as annual check-ups for women, health screening tests (for Cancer, Diabetes, HIV, etc.), birth control, breast feeding supplies, domestic violence counseling.

-Each plan will have to cover the following 10 Essential Health Benefits:
+Each plan covers the following 10 Essential Health Benefits:

 - Preventive and wellness services; chronic disease management